Paris Catacombs Tickets

 In the past, the quarries of Paris were used to build monuments and buildings, but they were abandoned in the 15th century to prevent numerous collapses caused by the quarries themselves.

-In the late 18th century, to cope with the epidemics and diseases caused by the saturation of certain cemeteries, it was decided to move the bones from mass graves to underground quarries, a process that continued for about a hundred years.
+In the late 18th century, it was decided to move the bones from mass graves to underground quarries to cope with the epidemics and diseases caused by the saturation of certain cemeteries.
+This process continued for about a hundred years.

 Visit the Paris Catacombs